iterorganization/Waveform-Editor/docs/source/training/training.rst

       Some examples:

       #.
-If no ``start`` attribute is provided, the end of the previously tendency will be
+If no ``start`` parameter is provided, the end of the previously tendency will be
          used as a start value, or 0 if it is the first tendency.
       #.
 If no tendency ``type`` is provided, it will be considered a linear tendency by default.
       #.
 If no start value e.g. ``from`` is provided, it will try to match end of previous tendency.